Not Pregnant: Five Reasons Why You Feel Sick in the Morning - Breaking Latest News

 Fatty food in the evening

-Anyone who has eaten a good amount of fast food shortly before midnight or has reached too deeply into the bag of chips often suffers from heartburn at night without noticing it.
+Anyone who has eaten a good amount of fast food shortly before midnight or has reached too deep into a bag of chips often suffers from heartburn at night without noticing it.

 Most of the time you wake up the next morning with an uncomfortable feeling in your stomach.
 It is best to wait two hours after eating before going to bed.